APadmakshi/opinion_board/README.md

 # Opinion Board
 A project where you can post opinions on various topics

-This project is built using ReactJS and Java.
+This project is built using ReactJS

 # Getting Started with Create React App